 Taking the car, you can easily reach other great beaches in about 30/40 minutes.
 A particular mention goes to the Gulf of Baratti and its dark sandy beach.
 Another wild spot is the long beach of the natural park of Rimigliano in San Vincenzo.
 If you practice naturism, here you also find the authorized nudist beach of the Nido dell’Aquila.
 A known nude beach, but not officially recognized, is also in Marina di Bibbona.

-The marvellous pinewood
+The marvelous pinewood

 The pine forest is the brightest jewel Cecina has.
 A wonderful oasis of peace to enjoy nature, breathe good air, walk, run and cycle.
 Many paths lead to the sea and the wild dark sandy beach of Andalù.
 During the hot summer season, there is no better place to cool down and shelter from the heat.

 We have to thank Grand Duke Leopold II for this amazing environment.
-During the 1800s he decided to create the pinewood to protect the plantations from the breeze and saltiness coming from the nearby sea.
+During the 1800s he decided to create a pinewood to protect the plantations from the breeze and saltiness coming from the nearby sea.

 The natural reserve of the Tombolo di Cecina extends for about 15 km.
 You can admire different kinds of plantations like maritime pines, Aleppo pines, juniper trees, holm oaks, and juniper bushes.
 During the spring, the cyclamen bloom colors the undergrowth of the pine forest with vibrant shades of pink and purple.

-The main trail of about 5 km (3 mi) long crosses the wild forest connecting the Marina di Cecina and Marina di Bibbona.
+The main trail of about 5 km (3 mi) long crosses the wild forest connecting Marina di Cecina and Marina di Bibbona.
 To keep fit, locals usually walk this way back and forth for a total of 10 km (6 mi), but there are also other paths of different lengths for training.
 You also find equipped areas with tables and benches to rest in the shade and enjoy a picnic.

 The natural reserve is kept neat thanks to the efforts of the City Administration.
-But it is so important that also users help keep the environment clean acting responsibly, especially without leaving any garbage and respecting plants and trees.
+But it is so important that also users help keep the environment clean by acting responsibly, especially without leaving any garbage and respecting plants and trees.

 To follow, you can admire the pinewood of Cecina in the recent music video of the famous Italian singer Elisa.
 Isn’t it wonderful?